faros-ai/dev-cycle-insrumentation-demo/README.md

 # lighthouse

-A demo repo development cycle Faros events instrumentation
+A demo reposit with development cycle Faros events instrumentation